aayush9400/Human-Pose-Estimation-and-Music-Assistant/README.md

 2. Numpy
 3. skimage
 4. matplotlib
+### To Run
+After importing the required modules run all cells in the Meraaki Task 1 (Pose).ipynb
 ## Working: Part 1 & Part 2
 ### Part 1 (Teacher Side)
 The first one is catered for the Teacher side which would be used to identify and record the sequence.